greatxue/coding_language/cpp_tut/2_cpp_fun.md

 **Reference Variables**

-To bring this value out, could apply ***reference variables*** in C++.

-A *reference variable* could be thought of as an alias for an already existing variable, indicated by a prefix `&` character.
+To bring this value out, we could apply ***reference variables*** in C++, which could be thought of as an alias for an already existing variable, indicated by a prefix `&` character.

 A reference must be initialized when it is declared, after which it cannot be reassigned.
+Hence it could never be `NULL` or something.

 ```cpp
 void swap(int & x, int & y) {